Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-login/README.md

 ## Basic usage

-This component allow to authenticate to Alfresco One and Alfresco Activiti.
+This component allows to authenticate to Alfresco Content Services and Alfresco Process Services.

 **app.component.html**